 - Application Info Portal: Further information on what you need to know about application and admission to TUM - From A as in Admission Requirements to U as in uni-assist.

-To be eligible to apply for the MSc Biomedical Neuroscience, you will require a Bachelor degree or equivalent from a university that is rated H+ at Anabin in the field of natural sciences such as e.g. Biology, Biochemistry, Molecular Medicine, Physics or a similar degree.
+To be eligible to apply for the M.Sc.
+Biomedical Neuroscience, you will require a Bachelor degree or equivalent from a university that is rated H+ at Anabin in the field of natural sciences such as e.g. Biology, Biochemistry, Molecular Medicine, Physics or a similar degree.
 Applicants, who have completed at least five years of medical studies and have passed the second part of the state examination in medicine or veterinary medicine are eligible to apply, as well.
+Before sending your documents in hardy copy via surface mail, you will have to create an online account for the online application in TUMonline.
+Please read carefully the details on how to fill out an online application.
+Only one account is permitted per person.
+If you are going to apply for more than one study program, please only use one account.
+You can apply for as many programs as you like with your application account.
+If you make any mistakes whilst filling in the details and the system won’t allow to correct them, please contact the IT Support.

 - Online Application Print-out (signed) : The application form will be automatically generated at the end of the online application process through TUMonline.
 Send the signed application together with the required documents (as listed on the Document checklist) to the TUM Admissions and Enrollment Office at the address provided on the application form.
 You must submit the form by surface mail.
 We cannot accept e-mail submissions of scanned documents.
 Please submit the original.